Telephone: 01604 545065

 - Sympathetic blockade

-It is important that you keep your appointment or let us know if you cannot or do not want to attend, so we can reallocate the slot to another patient and avoid the slot being wasted.
+It is important that you keep your appointment or let us know if you cannot or do not want to keep the appointment, so we can reallocate the slot to another patient and avoid the slot being wasted.
+Please ensure you are in a suitable place to take the appointment and have a relative/friend with you if you think this is helpful for you.

 We aim to offer pain relief where possible, and to help you improve your quality of life even if medical treatment has been of little benefit in the past.
 We will try to explain why you have pain that has lasted for longer than expected.